Discover more from Where on Planet Earth

 Azulik Museums

 Azulik describes itself as a place that “aims to reconnect individuals and tribes –both native and contemporary– with themselves, with one another, and with the environment”.
 They are mostly known for their very expensive hotel by the beach, which also has a famous rooftop bar.
 But, what I think is most impressive is their museums.
 They have one by the beach (right next to the hotel) and one next to the town of Muyil, inland in the jungle, called Uh May, which also has a restaurant.
 We actually haven’t been to the one in the jungle but have heard raving reviews.
-I recommend going to both, the architecture and style is just magical and are a true representation of “Tulum style”
+I recommend going to both, the architecture and style is just magical and are a true representation of “Tulum style”.

-Important Tip: Renting A Car
+Renting A Car

-Renting a car in Tulum is worth it since there is lots to see outside of town and even to get to the beach or to town it’s useful to have one.
-There are a few important things to know about renting.
 Rental companies in Mexico will force you to get insurance when you pick up the car (and this is usually not shown in the total when you book).
-However, if your credit card provides insurance (many do) and you book through Expedia AND with Avis then, you can avoid this!
+However, if your credit card provides insurance (many do) and you book through Expedia AND with Avis, then you can avoid this!
 This makes it much more affordable to rent.
 Note that if your credit card doesn’t include insurance you can just get it through Expedia.
-Also note that you will need to leave an open voucher of around $2.5k in case something major happens (that said, if something does happen your insurance will cover it).
+Also note that you will need to leave an open voucher of around $1.5k in case something major happens (that said, if something does happen your insurance will cover it).

+Ok. that is it!
+All in all, go to Tulum!
 But as with any other trip, go informed, be intentional, and take care of the place.
 It’s our home.